thomaskieslich/docker-base/README.md

 # docker-base
-Simple Docker enviroment with .env configuration.
+Simple Docker boilerplate with .env configuration.
 Simplify Commands with makefile.
+You should modify the .env and the docker-compose.yml for your project.

 First run: ``make init```